-Rain gardens are a relatively new innovation for southern landscapes.
-They are designed to capture and absorb storm water run-off flowing across landscapes.
+Rain gardens are a relative innovation for southern landscapes.
+They are designed to capture and absorb stormwater run-off flowing across landscapes.

 Plants are classed according to their growth cycle as annuals, biennials or perennials.
 Annuals are short-lived plants that complete their entire life cycle within one growing season.
 Biennials normally do not bloom until the second season, form seeds and then die.
 Perennials live from year to year, with varying bloom times.

 Butterfly populations can be greatly enhanced by devoting a portion of the landscape to butterfly habitat.
 In addition to their natural beauty, butterflies serve as valuable plant pollinators.

 Unlike animals, which are free to roam about and seek mates, plants are rooted to one spot in the ground.
 Pollination allows plants to reproduce sexually with other plants over large areas.
 Over millions of years, plants developed a remarkable range of strategies to guarantee that the male and female parts of the flower get together to produce offspring or seeds.

 If you are a teacher or parent thinking of starting an edible garden at your school, you may be wondering where to begin.
 Where should the garden go?
 What crops should you grow?
 These are all important questions that need to be answered BEFORE you start digging.

 Location, Location, Location.
 No, this is not about Real Estate.
 Planning and site selection are the most important steps in building a water garden.
 Poor planning causes many of the problems of installing and maintaining a water garden.
 Before you put a shovel in the ground know what you want to create.